KVSlab/turtleFSI/README.md

 If you wish to use turtleFSI for journal publications, please refer the two master thesis's for citation:

-  * Slyngstad, Andreas Strøm.
+  * Slyngstad, Andreas.
 Verification and Validation of a Monolithic Fluid-Structure Interaction Solver in FEniCS.
 A comparison of mesh lifting operators.
 MS thesis.
 2017.

   * Gjertsen, Sebastian.
 Development of a Verified and Validated Computational Framework for Fluid-Structure Interaction: Investigating Lifting Operators and Numerical Stability.
 MS thesis.
 2017.